fgnt/meeteval/README.md

 ```

 > [!NOTE]
 > Note that the `LibriCSS` baseline recipe produces one `CTM` file which merges the speakers, so that it cannot be applied straight away.
-We recommend to use `STM` files.
+We recommend to use `STM` or `SegLST` files.

 ## Python interface

 For all metrics a [Low-level](#low-level-interface) and [high-level](#high-level-interface) interface is available.

+> [!INFO]
+> You want to use the [high-level](#high-level-interface) for computing metrics over a full dataset. <br>
+> You want to use the [low-level](#low-level-interface) interface for computing metrics for single examples or when your data is represented as Python structures, e.g., nested lists of strings.

 ### Low-level interface